m4r35n357/ODE-Playground/README.md

 ```

 ## Interactive Function Analysis with Python
-This use case involves calling the Series methods and operators from ad.py, and the functions from plotters.py, from a Python interpreter.
+This use case involves calling the Dual and Series methods and operators from ad.py, together with the functions from plotters.py, from a Python interpreter.
-This is how I like to set things up:
+This is how I like to set things up (pip installed ipython recommended!):
 ```
 $ echo '
 from math import *
 from ad import *
 from plotters import *
 ' > ipython.py
-$ ipython -i ipython.py
+$ ipython3 -i ipython.py
 ```

 ### Higher level function analysis
-Plotting function and derivatives, together with root and turning point analysis:
+Plotting function and derivatives, together with root and turning point analysis.
+Scanning and plotting range is -8.0 to 8.0 by default.
+Roots are found via zeros of f[0], turning points by zeros of f[1], and inflections via zeros of f[2].
+scan_d() finds roots only.
+mplot_d() plots the function and its first derivative.
+scan_s() finds roots, turning points and inflections.
+mplot_s() plots the function and its first 12 derivatives by default;
 ```
-$ ipython -i ipython.py
+$ ipython3 -i ipython.py
-Python 3.6.8 (default, Jan 14 2019, 11:02:34)
+Python 3.9.2 (default, Feb 28 2021, 17:03:44)
-Type 'copyright', 'credits' or 'license' for more information IPython 7.8.0 -- An enhanced Interactive Python.
-Type '?' for help. ad module loaded plotters module loaded ode_analysis module loaded
+Type 'copyright', 'credits' or 'license' for more information IPython 7.20.0 -- An enhanced Interactive Python.
+Type '?' for help. ad module loaded plotters module loaded

 In [1]: f = lambda a: (a.exp + (a.sqr - 4.0).exp).ln